2003 Davis Cup Asia/Oceania Zone Group IV: Singapore vs. Oman

+Bangladesh vs. Myanmar

 Promotion pool

 The top two teams from each of Pools A and B advanced to the Promotion pool.
 Results and points from games against the opponent from the preliminary round were carried forward.

-Results of Individual Ties
+Vietnam vs. Myanmar

+Saudi Arabia vs. Oman

 Oman and Vietnam promoted to Group III for 2004.
 The remaining matches were not played, since they could not have changed the outcome.